 If you're pregnant, it's always better to try to treat indigestion without taking a medicine.

 Your doctor or midwife will first advise that you try to ease your symptoms by eating smaller meals more often and avoiding fatty and spicy foods.

 They may also suggest raising the head of your bed 10 to 20cm by putting something under your bed or mattress, so that your chest and head are above your waist.
 This helps stop stomach acid travelling up towards your throat.

-If lifestyle changes don't work, you may be recommended a medicine like omeprazole.
+If lifestyle changes do not work, you may be recommended a medicine like omeprazole.

 Omeprazole and breastfeeding

 Omeprazole is safe to take while you're breastfeeding.
-It passes into breast milk, but only in small amounts that aren't harmful to the baby.
+It passes into breast milk, but only in small amounts that are not harmful to the baby.

 But if your baby is premature or has health problems, check with your doctor first.

-Some medicines and omeprazole can interfere with each other and make it more likely that you'll have side effects.
+Some medicines and omeprazole can affect each other and make it more likely that you'll have side effects.

 Tell your doctor if you're taking these medicines before you start omeprazole treatment: